cmhill-zz/iGUITAR/README-DEVELOPERS.txt

 SOURCE CODE NOTES

 I. HOW TO BUILD
-	Execute ant at root level for help
+	Execute ant without any parameter at root level for help on various tasks supported

 II.
 DIRECTORY LAYOUT